Associate Professor Kevin Scott Simon

 I have broad interests in freshwater ecology but I am primarily interested in interactions between ecosystem processes and community structure in streams, lakes, and groundwater systems.
 I am particularly interested in how changes in community structure and interactions translate into changes in how ecosystems function.
 My research involves a mix of biogeochemistry, invertebrate biology and microbial ecology.
-Examples of my current research include whole-watershed nitrogen tracking using stable isotopes at the Bear Brook Watershed in the U.S.A.
+Examples of my current research include understanding how contemporary evolution shapes the ecosystem role of animals, whole-watershed nitrogen tracking using stable isotopes at the Bear Brook Watershed in the U.S.A.
 (BBWM), stream function response to urbanisation and agricultural land use and mining, ecosystem consequences of invasive fish evolution in lakes and streams, and alpine lake-stream response to glacier loss.
 This research is conducted with collaborators and students in New Zealand and the U.S.A..

 Teaching | Current

 ENVSCI 701 - Research Practice in Environmental Science

 ENVSCI 716 - Aquatic Ecological Assessment

 - Emma Moffett (Ph.D., U. Auckland), Contemporary evolution of invasive fish across thermal gradients.